Six practical ways to safeguard flock health

 4. Maintain quality litter

 Drinker management is also important for litter quality.
 Keep the drinker-line height adequately raised for birds to reach, he advised.
-Water pressure also needs to be adjusted according to bird age and to meet demand.
+Water pressure also needs to be adjusted according to bird age to meet their demand.

 5. Manage litter disease challenges

-Recent research examined the impact of litter depth on litter condition and footpad dermatitis.
+Previous research examined the impact of litter depth on litter condition and footpad dermatitis.
 Fairchild said deeper litter produced drier conditions and lower moisture content, which led to better overall footpad scores.

 To help stimulate cocci cycling, most broiler breeders are on a coccidial vaccine, he added.